LiaoMengqi/HMoRA/README.md

 # HMoRA
 # Introduction

 HMoRA is a fine-tuning method for LLMs that combines LoRA and MoE.
 The base models currently supported include:
 - BLOOM
-- LLaMA
+- LLaMA, LLaMA 2, LLaMA 3, LLaMA 3.1
 - Qwen2

-Here, we provide a sample HMoRA training script and a sample training data (each sample consists of a source text and a target text).
+Here, we provide an example HMoRA training script `example_train.py` and a mini training data (each example in training data consists of a source text and a target text).
 The training script provided is written for Qwen2.
 Fine-tuning other base LLMs requires adjusting the input and output format according to the specific tokens of the LLM.
-We also provide code in `example_test.ipynb` that demonstrates how to load the saved HMoRA weights and perform testing.
+We also provide code in `example_test.ipynb` that demonstrates how to load the saved HMoRA checkpoint and perform testing.

 # Environment